EdDidIt/PepeluGPT/CODE_OF_CONDUCT.md

 # Code of Conduct

-## 🌌 **Cosmic Covenant**

-> *"In the digital realm, as in the cosmos, we are all interconnected.
-Our words and actions ripple through the quantum field of consciousness, affecting all beings."*
+## Professional Standards

-PepeluGPT is committed to fostering an inclusive, respectful, and spiritually-aligned community where all contributors can thrive and grow together in digital wisdom.
+PepeluGPT is committed to fostering an inclusive, respectful, and professional community where all contributors can thrive and collaborate effectively.

 ---

-## 🛡️ **Our Sacred Pledge**
+## Our Commitment

 We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of: